 The Pariday Tendher pads can be used to provide a cool or heat relief for pain.
 Very easy to use and care a reusable option.

 For a quick and natural relief option these pads are the best.
 You do need to pre cool or warm them, but you’ll be glad you did.
-They come with a plastic sleeve layer so you can reuse again.
+The plastic sleeve layer means you can reuse them.
 They fit easily into your underwear and cover a good length along your vagina and bottom.
 They are really comfortable to wear and made from a safe vegetable gel layer.

 Pros: soft, flexible, non-toxic, natural pain relief